muze-nl/metro-oidc/README.md

 metro.oidc uses OAuth2.1 by default, including PKCE and DPoP.
 The Keypair used in DPoP is created non-extractable, so they cannot be leaked.
 This means that the access_token and refresh_token, even if leaked, cannot be used anywhere else.

-You can disable PCKE by setting `options.client_info.code_verifier` to false.
+You can disable PKCE by setting `options.client_info.code_verifier` to false.
 You can disable DPoP by setting `options.use_dpop` to false.

 [project-stage-badge: Experimental]: https://img.shields.io/badge/Project%20Stage-Experimental-yellow.svg